DemiAnderson/DemiAnderson/README.md

 ### Greetings.

-My name is Andreev "Demi" Dmitry.
+My name is Dmitry "Demi" Andreev.

-My main area of activity is Financial Management.
-Currently I am studying Data Analysis in depth.
+My main area of activity is Financial Management.\n Currently I am studying Data Analysis in depth.\n
 In the future I plan to delve deeper into ML engineering.

 **What business problems can I solve:**